 Dear SAMPRA Members,

-We urge you to stay true to the course with us, as we continue to fight for what is right and to ensure that we get what is due to all of us.
 Should you have any queries or concerns, you are more than welcome to reach out to us.

 Chief Executive Officer